How Leading Brands are Combating Freight Theft

 On the retail side, one of the nation’s most recognizable department store brands needed a way to combat fraud in its proof-of-delivery (POD) process.
 Fraudulent PODs are a growing problem, with thieves manipulating or fabricating delivery documentation to “prove” a shipment arrived when it did not.

-The retailer partnered with Vector to pilot an AI-powered fraud detection system.
+The retailer partnered with Vector to pilot an AI-powered system for fraud detection.
 Here’s how it worked:

 1. Ingest proof of deliveries – Collecting PODs from multiple carriers and sources.